-The Darn Tough Light Hiker Micro Crew is a perfect option for those in search of a high-quality, lightweight sock that does best in the three seasons of Fall, Spring, and Summer.
+The Darn Tough Light Hiker Micro Crew is a perfect option for men in search of a high-quality, lightweight sock that does best in the three seasons of Fall, Spring, and Summer.

-As a lightweight sock, we found it to be pretty darn comfortable and well fitted.
-Scoring a six out of ten in this category, we thought comfort was about average for a hiking sock.
-Stacked with merino wool in the heel and sole, this sock is perfect for long adventures through the mountains.
-Our feet felt continuously fresh and ready for to take on the next day.
+As a lightweight sock, it is pretty darn comfortable and well fitted.
+Stacked with Merino wool in the heel and sole, it is perfect for long adventures through the mountains.
+Our feet felt continuously fresh and ready for adventures on the next day.
 Additionally, the material on the top of the sock is light and thin, allowing ample airflow and breathability.
 Our male testers thought the fit was perfect for the size, without any additional material.
 The 40% merino wool, 56% nylon, 4% lycra spandex material blend prevents the sock from stretching out and maintaining its shape - even when wet.

 In comparison to other heavier sock designs, this and the women's Darn Tough light hikers did not do as well because of the limited amount of material in the forefoot and heel.
 For example, the Darn Tough Full Cushion provides more cushioning in the forefoot and heel that makes it more comfortable to wear for extended distances.
 After testing, our feet weren't as raw after long days on rocky trails.
 On warm days, our testers preferred the lighter design (for better breathability) and fancied sacrificing the extra cushioning.